escowles/recipes/_posts/2024-06-03-fondant-potatoes.md

 ---

-06/03/2024: these were fantastic, but i will do a couple of things slightly differently next time:
+06/03/2024: this was a recommendation from TomV, and just like he said, they were fantastic. next time, i will make a couple of small changes, though:
 * i cut the potatoes a little too thinly (1" instead of 1 1/2") and so couldn't fit all of the pieces in a 12" frying pan
-* the sauce did not thicken into a gravy, so next time i will probably try making a flour or cornstarch mix and thickening it
+* the sauce did not thicken into a gravy, so next time i will probably try making a flour or cornstarch mix and thickening it (rather than using gelatin like the original recipe asks for)
 * i grabbed the pan handle with my bare hand without thinking about it being hot from the oven, so i will put a potholder on it or something to remind me